 - The NHC virtual programming already scheduled for November 3rd and 4th; and

-- A limited number of sessions focused on particular themes to be held virtually on November 11th and 12th.
+- A limited number of sessions focused on particular themes to be held virtually on November 12th.

 Registration will launch with the revamped program reflecting these changes in the coming weeks.
 We hope you will join us.